The Colditz Story: Plot

 After two weeks on the run, Winslow is recaptured and returned to Colditz.
-While he is in the solitary compound, he talks to La Tour during a physical exercise session and watches as La Tour, helped by a compatriot, leaps over the barbed wire fence.
-Winslow runs into a guard to stop him shooting La Tour who runs to freedom.
+While he is in the solitary compound, he talks to La Tour, who's in for goon bating, during a physical exercise session and watches as La Tour, helped by a compatriot, leaps over the barbed wire fence.
+Winslow runs into a guard to throw off his aim, and La Tour runs to freedom.
 Soon afterwards, Richmond expresses annoyance that no British officer has yet made a complete escape.

-Reid's friend McGill approaches Richmond with a new plan but says he will only disclose it if Richmond will relieve Reid from his escape officer duties so that McGill and Reid can make the attempt together.
-Richmond agrees and McGill convinces Reid that the plan is feasible.
-The escapees will be disguised as German officers but will approach the guards from the direction of the German mess.
+Reid's friend 'Mac' McGill approaches Richmond with a new plan but says he will only disclose it if Richmond will relieve Reid from his escape officer duties so that he and Reid can make the attempt together.
+Richmond agrees, and McGill convinces Reid that the plan is feasible.
 McGill argues that previous attempts have failed because the escapees came from the wrong direction.
-The attempt will coincide with a revue being staged in the castle theatre, to which all senior German officers are being invited.
+The escapees will be disguised as German officers, but will approach the guards from the direction of the German mess.
+The attempt will coincide with a revue being staged in the castle theatre, to which all senior German officers will be invited.

 McGill is very tall and has antagonised the guards many times by reckless behaviour.
-Richmond realises that he will be too conspicuous and asks him to stand down so that other officers including Reid will have a good chance of making the plan work.
+Richmond realises that he will be too conspicuous and asks him to stand down so that the others selected will have a good chance of making the plan work.
 McGill accepts Richmond's reasoning but is devastated.
-Next day, he attempts to scale the wire fence surrounding the exercise compound and is shot dead by the guards.
-Reid, on learning of Richmond's decision, says he will not let the escape attempt proceed but Richmond persuades him to do it for McGill's sake.
-The escape goes ahead as planned while the revue is being staged.
-Four men get out of the castle but two are soon recaptured.
+Next day, he scales the wire fence surrounding the exercise compound in broad daylight and is shot dead by the guards.
+Reid, on learning of Richmond's decision, refuses to join the escape attempt but Richmond persuades him to do so, arguing that McGill's life will have been wasted otherwise.
+The escape goes ahead as planned during the revue.
+Reid, Winslow, Tyler and Dutchman Lutyens get out of the castle, but Tyler and Lutyens are soon recaptured.
 Several days later, Richmond receives a postcard with a cryptic message.
 He announces to the assembled and cheering prisoners that Reid and Winslow have successfully crossed into neutral Switzerland.